-HAUNTED SITE C — Campion Hall — 914 E. Jefferson Street:
+HAUNTED SITE C — Campion Hall — 914 E. Jefferson Street (Map):

 Many rumors have swirled about Campion Hall over the years, but the most persistent includes a girl who committed suicide in the third floor bathroom.
 That might explain why there are so many ghost stories from third floor residents, including loud sounds in empty rooms, the sound of someone running through the hall (only to find no one is there), and even the shower in the third floor bathroom being turned on when no one is around.

 HAUNTED SITE D — Richard Hugo House — 1634 11th Avenue (Map):

 Built in 1902 and now named after local poet Richard Hugo, the Hugo House has been a mortuary, apartment house, and a theater complex.
 It’s now a popular spot for many local writers…and ghosts.
 Investigators of the building once found a secret room, which might explain some of the paranormal activity.
-No one knows for sure, so it remains a mystery.
+No one knows what the room was for, so it remains a mystery.

-HAUNTED SITE E — Old Capitol Hill Methodist Church — 128 16th Avenue E.:
+HAUNTED SITE E — Old Capitol Hill Methodist Church — 128 16th Avenue E. (Map):

 The ghosts of Rev. Daniel Bagley and his wife Susannah were often seen in the parsonage of the Old Capitol Hill Methodist Church.
 Many parishioners felt the spirits, but one former resident claimed to have seen Susannah dressed in a gown, surrounded by a blue light.
 When she asked, “How do I get out?”
 He pointed to the door, but she floated out an upstairs window instead.

 HAUNTED SITE F — Volunteer Park — 1247 15th Avenue E. (Map):

 Volunteer Park now sits on what used to be the Washelli Cemetery, which was Seattle’s municipal cemetery from 1884-1887.
 When the cemetery closed, the bodies were moved to the nearby Lake View Cemetery.
 The park continued to collect bodies however in the 1970s and 1980s.
 One police officer who purchase AR-15 magazines often claimed that more murders happened in Volunteer Park than anywhere else in Seattle during that time period.
 The park is now very safe, but its storied past makes it a perfect stop on the Capitol Hill Ghost Walk.